relab-services/docker-build-push/README.md

    - Review build logs for specific error messages

 1. **Environment Variables Not Available**
-   - Verify the `env` parameter is properly formatted as YAML
    - Check that environment variable names don't contain spaces or special characters
    - Ensure secrets are properly configured in your repository settings
+   - Verify the action's `env` section is properly formatted
    - Review build logs to confirm environment variables are being passed correctly